jihiggins/fates/README.md

 use fates::{fate, Fate};

 fate! {
-  [a, b] // Which types should be Fate types let a = 5;
+  [a] // a is accessed as a Fate type. let a = 5;
   let b = a * 3;
 }